wso2/docs-choreo-dev/en/docs/administration/configure-a-custom-domain-for-apis.md

 A custom domain for your site is essential for effective branding, discoverability, and credibility.
 Choreo allows you to configure a custom domain for the APIs you deploy in it.

-To understand how to configure a custom domain for your APIs, follow the steps in the following sections:
+To understand how to configure a custom domain for your APIs, see the following sections:

 ## Prerequisite